 Nushama is even shying away from medical terminology, including the label “patient.”

 Godfrey says, “We don’t want people to feel like patients, and we don’t want them to feel sick.
 We don’t even want to call them patients.
 We want to call them participants or journeyers.”

 Nushama provides both intravenous infusions as intramuscular ketamine injections.
 Field Trip, another New York City-based provider of therapeutic ketamine, only does intramuscular injections, which they say allows for a more psychedelic experience.

-“We do ketamine intramuscularly as opposed to IV, and that’s important because we want people to have a psychedelic experience,” says executive chairman and co-founder of Field Trip, Roman Levy.
+“We do ketamine intramuscularly as opposed to IV, and that’s important because we want people to have a psychedelic experience,” says executive chairman and co-founder of Field Trip, Ronan Levy.
 “We want people to be able to have the visions and revisit past traumas, past experiences, whatever the case may be.
 So that’s why we use intramuscular because it’s a more immediate onset to a more intense experience, which we want to encourage.”

 The Field Trip location might as well be a secret ski lodge, covered in lush murals and greenery.
 Field Trip offers one introductory session for $750, followed by additional infusions for $750 and an integration session for $250.
 Six treatments cost $4,500, or $6,000 when included with integration sessions, a common price range for the high end treatment centers